REVIEW: HOKA Challenger 7

 REVIEW 2: Anna Wiles

-I found the Hoka Challenger 7 the perfect hybrid shoe which will take you from your front door to the trails with ease.
+I found the HOKA Challenger 7 the perfect hybrid shoe which will take you from your front door to the trails with ease.
 The 4mm lugs provide great traction on the trails with a rubber outsole which adapts to any type of terrain.

 Right from the get-go the shoes felt plush and breathable!
 Definitely designed to be versatile however I’d avoid the wet and slippy-muddy trails as you’d need something more aggressive such as the Speedgoat 5 or Mafate Speed 4.